The Joburg Zoo has several modern animal exhibits and

 Something fun for both children and parents, visit our

-education centre and get up close and personal to lions,
+education centre and get up close and personal to lions

-tigers and polar bears.
+and tigers.
 Fortunately these animals are

 stuffed and wonderful as educational tools for school